qli100/travel-wishlist/README.md

 - **Dynamic Textareas**: Auto-expanding textareas for convenient task editing without scrollbars.
 - **Interactive List Management**: Rename or delete lists with ease, with hover-based delete visibility.
 - **Persistent Storage**: Data is stored in a PostgreSQL database, ensuring durability and scalability.
-- **Responsive Design**: Fully responsive, providing a smooth experience on desktops, tablets, and mobile devices.

 ## How to Use
 1. Click **`+`** to create a new list and add a title.